Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

 - To make something (Feeling, activity, noise, or movement) less strong
     - The light rain dampened the crowd’s enthusiasm.

+## Decisive

+- Definite
+    - I want to stress the decisive importance of city location.

 ## Decline ⭐

 - A decrease in the quality, quantity, or importance of something, To decrease, To become worse